ngoviet97/wheree/README.md

 ![Screenshot 2023-12-20 at 14 50 44](https://github.com/ngoviet97/wheree/assets/46282671/18ffe94a-d9bb-4619-a2ab-ceb8b04f4c7d)

 Before executing, URLs filtered by rating and number of reviews.
 Then, if the URL is qualified, extract chosen data type to create a main data file:
-- UUID: ID of the brand
+- uuid: ID of the brand
 - name: Brand name
 - phonecode: mobile country code (first 2 numbers of a phone number)
 - phone: the phone number